Best Weighted Blankets for Hot Sleepers

 Are weighted blankets good for hot sleepers?

-Hot sleepers may feel wary of using a weighted blanket because of the feeling of compression and accompanying heat.
+Hot sleepers may feel wary of using a blanket with added weight because of the feeling of compression and accompanying heat.
 However, with the right research and insights, you can find a blanket that’s been designed with hot sleepers in mind.
+The best cooling weighted blankets keep sleepers cool throughout the night.

 Is there a weighted blanket that keeps you cool?

-Many cooling weighted blankets are made with outer fabric and inner filling that are light, cool, and breathable, including the 10 mentioned in this article.
+Many cooling blankets with added weight are made with outer fabric and inner filling that are light, cool, and breathable, including the 10 mentioned in this article.
 Generally 100% cotton or 100% bamboo fabrics do this job well.
 In addition, fabric blends specifically made to draw heat away from the body are great cooling options.

 What is the best blanket for hot sleepers?

-While there are many cooling weighted blankets to choose from, CoolZen is one of the best weighted blankets for hot sleepers on the market.
+While there are many cooling blankets with added weight to choose from, CoolZen is one of the best cooling weighted blankets for hot sleepers on the market.
 With a price point that’s affordable, but high enough to pay for quality materials, this option gives the best of both worlds.

 Do weighted blankets make you hot?

-The extra weight of a weighted blanket can make it feel hot if the blanket is not specifically designed to combat this problem.
-With a carefully constructed weighted blanket, most people should feel cool and cozy throughout the night.
+The extra weight of a blanket can make it feel hot if the blanket is not specifically designed to combat this problem.
+With a carefully constructed blanket with added weight, most people should feel cool and cozy throughout the night.

 Who should not use a weighted blanket?

-There are some people who should avoid using a weighted blanket.
-For instance, a weighted blanket can be unsafe to use if you have joint issues, are unable to lift the blanket off yourself, have respiratory problems, or have sleep apnea.
+There are some people who should avoid using a blanket with extra weight.
+For instance, a heavy blanket can be unsafe to use if you have joint issues, are unable to lift the blanket off yourself, have respiratory problems, or have sleep apnea.

-If you do have health conditions, it’s a good idea to consult your doctor before purchasing a weighted blanket.
+If you do have health conditions, it’s a good idea to consult your doctor before purchasing a heavy blanket.

 Where can I buy a weighted blanket?